 How to Make Walnut Sage Pesto

-Sage & Walnut Pesto is deliciously different and takes only 10 minutes to make.
+Sage & Walnut Pesto is a deliciously different take on pesto, and takes only 10 minutes to make.

 - 1 cup fresh sage leaves

 - 2 tbsp fresh lemon juice

 - zest of one lemon

 - 1/2 teaspoon sea salt or kosher salt

 - 1/2 cup freshly grated Parmesan cheese